 Like a pixie cut, but with long, peek-a-boo bangs brushed to one side, this refined boy-cut has a mod, gamine effect that highlights your best features: a strong eye-and-cheekbone area.
 Bring these to the fore by asking for barely any layering at the crown, and have the sides long enough to tuck behind your ears for a feminine touch.
 A low-key hair wax, like Nexxus Exxpand+ Volumizing Whip, is enough to provide shine and definition to your layers.

 10. Blunt Bangs and Pixie Cut

 One of the easiest ways to ‘break up’ the length in a long face is to add some awesome bangs.
-We adore blunt bangs and the pixie combo that’s retro (hello, 1980s), stylish and super cute!
-For styling, use some of the Catwalk By TIGI Root Boost Spray to get all the volume your hair needs to rock this look.
-Just spray into wet hair, then blow-dry for volume.
+We adore blunt bangs and the pixie combo: It’s retro (hello, the 1980s), stylish and super cute!

 11. Stacked Lob

 Want a slightly longer cut that is still on the short side?
 Go for this super fun stacked lob.
 It’s shorter in the back which makes it perfect for summer (no sweaty neck action!).
 The extra length in front means you can do all sorts of different styles, like going for this super deep side part.
 The side part helps to create faux side bangs, giving your face more dimension.

 One easy trick for making short hairstyles for long faces more flattering is to amp up the volume.
 Adding a size boost all around keeps your long face from looking longer.
 Use Dove Style+Care Volume Amplifier Mousse on damp to wet hair to help get your hair to new heights.